PX4/PX4-Autopilot/nuttx/configs/README.txt

 		  should not be selected if you are not using the GNU toolchain.
 		CONFIG_HAVE_LIBM - toolchain supports libm.a
-		CONFIG_HAVE_CXX - toolchain supports C++ and CXX, CXXFLAGS, and COMPILEXX have been defined in the configuratins Make.defs file.
+		CONFIG_HAVE_CXX - toolchain supports C++ and CXX, CXXFLAGS, and COMPILEXX have been defined in the configurations Make.defs file.
+		CONFIG_HAVE_CXXINITIALIZE - The platform-specific logic includes support for initialization of static C++ instances for this architecture and for the selected toolchain (via up_cxxinitialize()).

 	Building application code: